 How good is your intuition in high dimensions?
 Take a square and divide it into its four quadrants.
 Inscribe a circle in each.
 Now, draw a circle whose center is at the center of the big square and whose radius is just big enough to touch the four circles you just drew.
-We can perform an equivalent operation in a cube, inscribing spheres in each of its eight octants and then placing a in the middle, just large enough to touch the spheres.
+We can perform an equivalent operation in a cube, inscribing spheres in each of its eight octants and then placing a sphere in the middle, just large enough to touch the other spheres.

-It's to see that the central circle is much smaller than the square and that the central sphere is much smaller than the cube.
+It’s easy to see that the central circle is much smaller than the square and that the central sphere is much smaller than the cube.
 What happens if we keep doing this in higher dimensions?
 Will the central sphere grow or shrink in diameter, relative to the side-length of the cube, as you change the dimension?

 Our intuition suggests that the central sphere doesn’t grow.
 After all, its boundary is determined by spheres which lie inside of the cube, hugging each of the corners.